What the House GOP is proposing in its first draft of Trump’s sweeping tax and spending cuts package

 Asylum seekers and parolees would have to pay $1,000 to apply and $550 for an initial work permit, for instance.
 Plus, sponsors of unaccompanied children would have to pay up to $3,500.

 The measure also provides $45 billion to build new immigration detention facilities, including family detention centers, to allow the detention of at least 100,000 people a day, on average.
-It supports hiring 10,000 more ICE officers, including money for retention and signing bonuses for the agents, and provides funding for 1 million annual deportations through ground and air transportation.
+It supports hiring 10,000 more Immigration and Customs Enforcement officers, including money for retention and signing bonuses for the agents, and provides funding for 1 million annual deportations through ground and air transportation.

 And it provides $1.3 billion to hire immigration judges and support staff, as well as expand courtroom capacity.